akkikishore5/akkikishore5/README.md

 - 🌱 I’m currently learning: Data Science
 - 📫 How to reach me: akkikishore5@gmail.com

-If you are looking for one of my previous project, I currently have them all set to private.
+If you are looking for one of my previous projects, I currently have them all set to private.
 Please contact me if you need to see the code.

 <!---